 It is also important to recognize that there are multiple plausible approaches to defining a statistical baseline for the SAD, of which we have taken only one (Haegeman and Loreau 2008, Locey and White 2013).
 Our approach follows Locey and White (2013) and reflects the random partitioning of individuals into species, with the resulting distributions considered unique if the species’ abundance values are unique, regardless of the order in which the values occur.
 The philosophy behind the feasible set reflects a longstanding approach in the study of abundance distributions: to focus on the shape of the distribution without regard to species’ identities (McGill 2007).
-To include differences in order in the statistical baseline would imply that identifying which species contain the most or least individuals is important for evaluating theory.
-Other formulations for the statistical baseline may be equally valid and generate different statistical expectations, including forms that approximate exponential, Poisson, or log-series distributions (Harte et al. 2008, Favretti 2018).
-Comparing the results that emerge from different baselines will be an important next step towards reinvigorating the use of the SAD as a diagnostic tool.
+Other assumptions regarding the statistical baseline may be equally valid and generate different statistical expectations, which may alter if, and in what ways, empirical distributions appear unusual.
+For example, incorporating differences in species order into the statistical baseline – which would imply that identifying which species contain the most or least individuals is important for evaluating theory – might reduce the representation of long-tailed, highly uneven SADs within the feasible set, and make the rare tail observed for real SADs appear more unlikely than it does here.
+Under our assumptions, the SADs (1,2,3,4) and (1, 1, 1, 8) each count as only one unique SAD.
+Taking species order into account would mean that (1,2,3,4) would count as 24 (4!) unique SADs, because there are 4! ways to assign the abundances to each species.
+However, an SAD containing species with equal abundances, such as (1, 1, 1, 8), would only count as 4 unique SADs.
+For SADs, equal abundances are likely most prevalent among rare species.
+If this is true, then this set of assumptions would generate feasible sets where rare-tailed SADs are relatively scarce, making observed SADs with rare tails seem even more extraordinary.
+Additional formulations for the statistical baseline exist, including those that approximate exponential, Poisson, or log-series distributions in the limit (Harte et al. 2008, Favretti 2018).
+Investigating and comparing the results that emerge from different baselines will be an important next step towards reinvigorating the use of the SAD as a diagnostic tool.